MATF-Software-Verification/2024_Research_2024-clang-semantic-checks/README.md

 - [Dimitrije Radjenović][domeGIT]

 The project comprises three separate subprojects.
-Two of them implement new *Clang* checkers for mathematical functions, and the thirds addresses an open *GitHub* issue for *Clang Static Analyzer*.
+Two of them implement new *Clang* checkers for mathematical functions, and the third addresses an open *GitHub* issue for *Clang Static Analyzer*.

 Description on how each checker works can be found in the file `SystemDescription.md`.